 Most salespeople don’t actively ask for referrals even though they know the importance of doing so.
 The challenge is that they don’t know how to ask or they are afraid that their customer will think they are needy or desperate for business.
 However, top salespeople ask consistently for referrals because they know a referral is more likely to develop into a sale than a cold call.

 What can you do to develop this habit?

-Many a sale has been lost due to lack of follow-up and given the technology we have at our fingertips today, this should be a no-brainer.
-Too many sales people fail to follow up after sending a proposal — mistakenly thinking that the prospect will call them if they are interested.
+Many a customer meeting and sale has been lost due to lack of follow-up and given the technology we have at our fingertips today, this should be a no-brainer.
+Too many salespeople fail to follow up after sending a proposal — mistakenly thinking that the prospect will call them if they are interested.
 News flash!
-It’s up to you to follow through afterwards and I guarantee that you are losing sales if you are waiting for people to call you back.
+It’s up to you to follow through afterward and I guarantee that you are losing sales if you are waiting for people to call you back.
 If you are serious about increasing your sales you MUST be proactive in your follow-up.

 What follow-up system can you develop?

 Develop these sales habits and integrate them into your routine.
 Your sales will increase, you will become more motivated, and you will make more money.